The Best Lice Treatment for Kids

 Some lice treatments are messier than others.
 Vapor treatments, for example, work on dry hair, so there’s no showering required—before or after the treatment.
 Oils, while effective, leave hair greasy and require an additional shower (and sometimes some grease-cutting dish soap) after the treatment.

-The Secret of the Best Lice Treatment
+The Secret Behind The Best Lice Treatment for Kids

-The very best lice treatment is the one you have on-hand when you need it.
+The very best lice treatment is the one you have on hand when you need it.
 Lice are more active in the dark, and many times an infestation is discovered when a child can’t sleep at night because of an itching, “tickling” feeling on their scalp.
 Don’t get stuck making a late-night run to the corner store for essential oils, combs, and/or OTC shampoos (that might not work anyway).

 Once you’ve decided which lice treatment is best for your family, place an order.
 Be sure to get a good lice comb too, because every treatment option is better with a thorough combing.

-To have an all-natural, scientifically proven vapor treatment on-hand, visit the Novokid shop to compare your options.
+To have an all-natural, scientifically proven vapor treatment on hand, visit the Novokid shop to compare your options.